zcash/zips/drafts/str4d-stratum/draft1.rst

 All communication for a particular session happens through a single connection, which is kept open for the duration of the session.
 If the connection is broken or either party disconnects, the active session is ended.
-Servers MAY support session resuming; this is negotiated between the client and server during intial setup.
+Servers MAY support session resuming; this is negotiated between the client and server during initial setup (see `Session Resuming`_).

 Each request or response is a JSON string, terminated by an ASCII LF character (denoted in the rest of this specification by ``\n``).
 The LF character MUST NOT